 Why is my message not delivering on Messenger?

-There are few reasons your messages are not being delivered on Facebook Messenger.
+There are a few reasons your messages are not being delivered on Facebook Messenger.
 Making sure that you are not blocked or muted (on the ignore list) definitely lowers the possibilities.
-Also, ensuring that your network connection is stable and that Facebook Messenger is not down (check here).
+Also, ensure that your network connection is stable and that Facebook Messenger is not down.

 Finally, there are some more tweaks you can try but, more times than not, the problem is on Facebook’s side.
 And, based on reports, it gets fixed after some time on its own.